New vs Used WAVs – How to Know What to Buy

 Additional costs – adaptations and repairs

 As previously mentioned, it’s likely that if you find a great deal on a used WAV that’s suited to your taste, you might have to invest in installing tailored adaptations anyway.
+Find out more about WAV adaptations.
 While adaptations for new WAVs and NNWAVs are included in the Motability Scheme, if you’re buying privately, you’ll be responsible for any refurbishment and repairs – and this is something to take into account.

 As with any vehicle, buying something used means that you’re buying a vehicle that someone else has previously driven – and this isn’t something to be overlooked because driving style has a direct impact on vehicle health.
 You may not know how well a previous owner has driven or if they’ve been diligent at getting their vehicle regularly serviced.
 Poor vehicle health can lead to costly repairs.